DevNirah7/Mark-7-Klingon-Translator/README.md

 # Klingon Translator

 # About:
-A web application which converts text entered in English and converts it into the 'Klingon'.
+A web application which converts text entered in English into  'Klingon'.

 ****
 ## Built with :